XMPP Standards Foundation: Process

 Members of the XSF vote on acceptance of new members, a technical Council, and a Board of Directors.
 However, membership is not required to publish, view, or comment on the standards that it promulgates.
 The unit of work at the XSF is the XMPP Extension Protocol (XEP); XEP-0001 specifies the process for XEPs to be accepted by the community.
 Most of the work of the XSF takes place on the XMPP Extension Discussion List, the [xmpp:jdev@muc.xmpp.org?join jdev] and the [xmpp:xsf@muc.xmpp.org?join xsf chat room].

-Organization

 Board of directors

 The Board of Directors of the XMPP Standards Foundation oversees the business affairs of the organization.
 As elected by the XSF membership.
-As of 2025, the Board of Directors consists of the following individuals:
+As of 2026, the Board of Directors consists of the following individuals: